-BENNETT S. LEBOW has been Chairman of the Board, President and Chief Executive Officer of the Company since June 1990 and has been a director of the Company since October 1986.
-Since November 1990, he has been Chairman of the Board, President and Chief Executive Officer of BGLS, a wholly-owned subsidiary of the Company, which directly or indirectly holds the Company's equity interests in several private and public companies.
-Mr. LeBow has been a director of Liggett, a subsidiary of the Company engaged in the manufacture and sale of cigarettes in the United States, since June 1990.
-Mr. LeBow has been Chairman of the Board of New Valley, a majority-owned subsidiary of the Company principally engaged in the investment banking and brokerage business, the real estate business in Russia, and investment in Internet-related businesses, since January 1988 and Chief Executive Officer since November 1994.
+Bennett S. LeBow has been Chairman of the Board and Chief Executive Officer of the Company since June 1990 and has been a director of the Company since October 1986.
+Since November 1990, he has been Chairman of the Board and Chief Executive Officer of VGR Holding Inc., a wholly-owned subsidiary of the Company, which directly or indirectly holds the Company's equity interests in several private and public companies.
+Mr. LeBow has served as President and Chief Executive Officer of Vector Tobacco Inc., a subsidiary of the Company engaged in the development and marketing of low nicotine and nicotine-free cigarette products and the development of reduced risk cigarette products, since January 2001 and as a director since October 1999.
+Mr. LeBow has been Chairman of the Board of New Valley Corporation, a majority-owned subsidiary of the Company engaged in the real estate business and seeking to acquire additional operating companies, since January 1988 and Chief Executive Officer since November 1994.